 Amanda Fiorilla

-Bond Rigging: Ms. Fiorilla played an integral role in prosecuting In re GSE Bonds Antitrust Litigation, Case No. 19-cv-1704 (JSR) (S.D.N.Y.), a class action against sixteen of the world’s largest banks alleging a conspiracy to fix the prices of debt securities issued by government sponsored entities.
+In re GSE Bonds Antitrust Litigation, No. 19-cv-1704 (JSR) (S.D.N.Y.).
+Prior to the start of Lowey’s Data Breach & Privacy Practice, Ms. Fiorilla was a key member of the team prosecuting In re GSE Bonds Antitrust Litigation, a class action against sixteen of the world’s largest banks alleging a conspiracy to fix the prices of debt securities issued by government sponsored entities.
 To date, Plaintiffs have obtained over $386 million in settlements.

 Background: